vicencfernandez/TidyBlog/content/about.md

 ---
+aliases:
+- about-us
+- contact
+author: Vicenc Fernandez
-date: "2020-05-06"
+date: "2021-05-01"
-description: A description of the page
+description: About the blog and myself
-menu: main
-title: "About"
+title: About
 ---

 This blog aims to offer simple and fast solutions in the development and running of workforce analytics with R and Rstudio.
 Therefore, all posts will have a maximum reading time of five minutes.
 I hope you find it helpful!